pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0135.md

 }
 ```

-The `.appStorage` persistence strategy allows multiple features hold onto the same boolean value,
+The above use of the `.appStorage` persistence strategy allows multiple features to hold onto the
-and any changes made to it will be automatically synchronized to user defaults on the device.
+same boolean value, and any changes made to it will be automatically synchronized to user defaults
-Similarly, the `.fileStorage` persistence strategy allows all features to see the currently
+on the device.
+Similarly, the `.fileStorage` persistence strategy allows all features to see the
-logged in user, and any changes to the user will be automatically saved to disk.
+currently logged-in user, and any changes to the user will be automatically saved to disk.

-Further, one can define their own persistence strategies for allowing the shared state to be
+Further, one can define their own persistence strategies for allowing shared state to be driven from
-driven from an external system.
+an external system.
 Really the sky is the limit!
-With just a little bit of work you
+With just a little bit of work you can integrate
-can integrate `@Shared` into a remote config and feature flag system so that you have a simple way
+`@Shared` into a remote config and feature flag system so that you have a simple way  of determining
-of determining when to show certain features:
+when to show certain features:

 ```swift
 struct State {